drshahizan/software-engineering/materials/module4/danialharriz/readme.md

 #### By considering the needs and requirements of all these stakeholders, the electronic appliance registration system can be designed and implemented in a way that is effective, user-friendly, and compliant with relevant regulations and policies.

+## User and System Requirements
+For an electronic appliance registration system for a university, the user and system requirements might include:

+### User Requirements:

+#### 1. User-friendly interface :
+The system should have a user-friendly interface that is easy to navigate and use, even for users who may not be technically savvy.

+#### 2. Device registration:
+The system should allow students and faculty to easily register their electronic devices, including laptops, smartphones, and tablets.

+#### 3. Renewal and updates:
+The system should allow users to renew their device registration annually or update their device information if needed.

+#### 4. Registration status:
+The system should provide users with the ability to view their registered devices and their registration status, including expiration dates.

+#### 5.Notifications:
+The system should be able to send users notifications about upcoming device expirations or renewals.

+#### 6. Secure access:
+The system should only be accessible to authorized users and should use secure authentication methods, such as login credentials associated with the university.

+#### 7. Compatibility:
+The system should be compatible with a variety of electronic devices, including those running on different operating systems.

+By gathering and addressing these user requirements, developers can ensure that the electronic appliance registration system is user-friendly, functional, and meets the needs of all stakeholders.

+### System Requirements:

+#### 1. Data storage:
+The system should be able to store and manage device registration information, including device type, model, and serial number.

+#### 2. Tracking and monitoring:
+The system should be able to track the location and status of registered devices, including their current use and location on campus.

+#### 3. Reporting:
+The system should be able to generate reports on registered devices, such as inventory reports or maintenance reports.

+#### 4. Notifications:
+The system should be able to send notifications to users about upcoming device expirations or renewals.

+#### 5. Integration:
+The system should be able to integrate with other systems on campus, such as the campus security system or student information system.

+#### 6. Scalability:
+The system should be scalable and adaptable to changing needs and requirements, such as increased numbers of registered devices or changes to university policies.

+#### 7. Security:
+The system should be secure, with measures in place to protect user data and prevent unauthorized access.

+##### 8. Compliance:
+The system should be compliant with relevant laws and regulations, such as data protection laws.

+#### 9. Accessibility:
+The system should be accessible to users with disabilities, including those who may use assistive technologies such as screen readers.

+#### By addressing these system requirements, developers can ensure that the electronic appliance registration system is functional, reliable, and compliant with relevant laws and regulations.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.